 Space Shuttle Endeavour brings a new view to the Space Station with the cupola payload it carries on board.
 This observation module and the Tranquility Node 3 were grappled by Canadarm2 and attached to the Station.

 The Canadarm performed its usual duty, using the Inspection Boom to scan the Shuttle's heat shield after launch and before landing.

 Shuttle Mission STS-131 features three spacewalks and the delivery of supplies and equipment to the Space Station.
 Dextre, the Space Station's robotic handyman, was the recipient of some of this equipment.

 The Canadarm performs its usual inspection of the Space Shuttle, using the Inspection Boom to scan Discovery's heat shield.

-Space Shuttle Atlantis delivers the Integrated Cargo Carrier and the Russian Mini Research Module Rassvet ("dawn") to the International Space Station.
+Space Shuttle Atlantis delivers the Integrated Cargo Carrier and the Russian Mini Research Module Rassvet ("dawn") to the ISS.